Code-Institute-Submissions/Ion71229-Milestone-1_SepResub/README.md

 - As a first-time visitor of the website, I'd want to hear what past customers have to say about the restaurant so that I can have a sense of what to anticipate when I go.

 ### Returning Restaurant Guest - Returning Visitor Goals
+- As a returning visitor of the website, I'd want to know if there have been any new menu additions in the last few weeks or months so that I can determine whether to purchase them the next time I visit the restaurant.
+-  As a returning visitor of the website, I'd want to know about any news or important updates about the restaurant.
+- As a returning visitor of the website, I'd want to know if the website works on all devices.
+- As a returning visitor of the website, I'd expect the social media links to open up on a seperate tab.

+# Features
+## Header
+The header is located at the top of every page and exists out of the restaurant logo and navigation bar.
+- Restaurant logo- The restaurant logo on the upper left side of the screen indicates the website is about a 'Restaurant' named 'Hanley's Restaurant' and is a clickable link always redirecting the visitor to the website's index page.
+- The Navigation Bar - The navigation bar is part of the header and will be logically found by the visitor.
+A Grey coloured stripe above a navigation item makes it clear to visitors on which active page they are at the moment.
+The navigation bar will automatically change when accessing the website on other smaller devices.
+Hovering over a navigation bar item will change making it clear to the visitor it's a clickable link.
+- Background Colour : rgb(250, 209, 133) A Cream background colour has been chosen for the header to keep the hero image in the background partly visible.